-In coordinates, if we identify the rank 2 bundle $\Gamma(S,\CF_2/\CF_0)$ with $\BC^2$, then the $\CO_S = \BC[s_1,s_2]$-module structure on this 2-dimensional space is given by matrices:
+In coordinates, if we identify the rank 2 bundle $\Gamma(S,\CF_2/\CF_0)$ with $\BC^2$, then the $\CO_S = \BC[s_1,s_2]$-module structure on this 2-dimensional space is given by matrices

-and so the assignment \eqref{eqn:comp one} takes:
+and so the assignment \eqref{eqn:comp one} takes

-Therefore, we conclude that:
+Therefore, we conclude that

-is one of the element of the regular sequence \eqref{eqn:regular}.
+is one of the elements of the regular sequence \eqref{eqn:regular}.
 Since over local Noetherian rings, one may permute the order of elements of a regular sequence, we will assume \eqref{eqn:equation} to be the last element of the regular sequence. \\

-\begin{claim} Before imposing the equation \eqref{eqn:equation}, the other elements of the regular sequence were cutting out a regular local ring.
-In more mathematical terms, the local rings of $\fZ_{(x,y)}$ are regular local rings modulo the single equation \eqref{eqn:equation}. \\
+\begin{claim} Before imposing the equation \eqref{eqn:equation}, the other elements of the regular sequence cut out a regular local ring.
+In more mathematical terms, the local rings of $\fZ_{(x,y)}$ are quotients of regular local rings by the single equation \eqref{eqn:equation}. \\

 \end{claim}

 Indeed, the Claim follows from the fact (proved in \cite{W univ}) that the tangent spaces to $\fZ_{(x,y)}$ have expected dimension, except at a closed point such that $x = y$ and $\CF_2/\CF_0$ is split, where the dimension of the tangent space jumps by 1.
 In the local coordinates \eqref{eqn:equation}, this corresponds to $a_1 = a_2 = x_1-y_1 = x_2-y_2 = 0$: therefore, equation \eqref{eqn:equation} fails to cut down the dimension of the tangent spaces on the split locus.
 Since $\fZ_{(x)}$ is smooth, this means that all other elements in the regular sequence do cut out regular subschemes, and regularity is broken precisely by \eqref{eqn:equation}. \\